MonetDBSolutions/npm-monetdb-import/README.md

 This module has been designed to do all of this for you.
 It is able to do this by using the [csv-sniffer](https://www.npmjs.org/package/csv-sniffer) module.
 Furthermore, it uses the [MonetDB connector for NodeJS](https://www.npmjs.org/package/monetdb) to interact with your database.

-The **monetdb-import** module takes your plain text file (binaries not supported), figures out its details, creates appropriate storage for it inside your [MonetDB](https://www.monetdb.org) database and then imports it in there.
+The **monetdb-import** module takes a delimited text file (binaries not supported), figures out its details, creates appropriate storage for it inside your [MonetDB](https://www.monetdb.org) database and then imports it in there.
 It literally does **everything**.
 It is similar to the [Python MonetDB importer](http://homepages.cwi.nl/~hannes/importer.py), but then written in NodeJS, and with more flexibility in terms of specifying the import parameters.

 # Installation
 npm install [-g] monetdb-import